 The Department for Education defines alternative provision as education arranged for pupils who, due to exclusion, illness, or other reasons, cannot attend their usual school.
 It also includes education provided by schools for pupils on fixed-term exclusions or those directed to off-site provision to support behaviour.

-In Hull, alternative provision might include:
+In Hull, alternative provision might include -

-- Specialist centres for behaviour or mental health support
+- specialist centres for behaviour or mental health support

-- One-to-one tuition outside of school
+- one-to-one tuition outside of school

-- Vocational training or college-based learning
+- vocational training or college-based learning

-- Work-based learning programmes or supported internships
+- work-based learning programmes or supported internships

-- Placement in another mainstream school
+- placement in another mainstream school

-- Young People - https://online1.snapsurveys.com/6d6q03, closing 16 January 2026
+- Young people survey, closing Friday 16 January 2026

-- Parent Carers - https://online1.snapsurveys.com/1h1dis, closing 16 January 2026
+- Parent carers survey closing Friday 16 January 2026

-- Providers of alternative provision - https://online1.snapsurveys.com/i0ue59, closing 22 December 2025
+- Providers of alternative provision survey closing Monday 22 December 2025